rajpalsinghd/lambda-api_gateway-dynamodb/README.md

 1.Table must exist, so create table first inside dynamodb.
 2.lambda.js contains code(which needs to paste inside lambda function console).
-3.Some basic info to care about is included inside info file.
+3.Some basic info to take care about is included inside info file.